-Spatial Combat: characters well versed in spatial combat are trained in the effects of alien environments on their fighting styles.
-They suffer no innate penalty to hit due to the effects of gravity on their body (whether it be zero Gs or multiples of earth gravity), whether in melee or ranged combat, and can maneuver with (relative) ease no matter the gravitic conditions on their body.
+Spatial Combat: characters well-versed in spatial combat are trained in the effects of alien environments on their fighting styles.
+They suffer no innate penalty to hit due to the effects of gravity on their body (whether it be zero Gs or multiples of earth gravity), either in melee or ranged combat, and can maneuver with (relative) ease no matter the gravitic conditions on their body.

 Targeting: characters with this skill have been trained in the use of their ranged powers, allowing them to make to-hit rolls at a +1 RS to their Coordination.
 This skill works no matter the emission point of said ranged powers on their body, whether it come in the form of hand blasts or eye beams, but can be somewhat difficult to obtain in the first place, as it's an uncommon skill.